schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Nightmare

-A musical instrument repairer chokes a all-round policeman at a entryway.
+A musical instrument repairer chokes an all-round policeman at an entryway.

 ## Indigo Falls